MDAI: Use and effects

 A 2024 study compared the effects of MDAI and MDMA in humans.
 It found that MDAI produced comparable and very similar subjective effects to those of MDMA.
 This included pleasurable drug effects, drug liking, stimulation, happiness, openness, trust, and closeness.
 In addition, it included sense of well-being, emotional excitation, and extroversion, but not general activity or concentration, a profile of effects described as similar to that of MDMA.
 Other effects included a blissful state, experience of unity, and changed meaning of percepts, also described as comparable to MDMA.
 The effects of MDAI were slightly greater than those of 75 mg MDMA and slightly lower than those of 125 mg MDMA.
 At the employed dose of 3.0 mg/kg, with 125 mg MDMA corresponding to 1.9 mg/kg, it was estimated that MDAI had about 60% of MDMA's potency in producing comparable psychoactive effects (hence, roughly 200 mg MDAI would be similar to 125 mg MDMA).
 Aside from subjective effects, MDAI also increased blood pressure, cortisol levels, and prolactin levels similarly to MDMA.
 Conversely, it did not increase heart rate or body temperature.

+In addition to its use by itself, MDAI is used as a component of the more closely MDMA-mimicking Borax combo along with a stimulant and a low dose of a psychedelic.